AI-estimated baseline profile. Be the first to log a session!

 Where does 2015 Channel Orange come from?

-This dark is grown in Guangdong, China.
-This particular batch comes from the 2015 harvest.
+Grown in Guangdong, China.
+This batch is from the 2015 harvest.

 How much does 2015 Channel Orange cost?